dlstreamer/pipeline-server/docs/building_video_analytics_serving.md

 # Building Intel(R) DL Streamer Pipeline Server
 | [Build Stages](#build-stages) | [Default Build Commands and Image Names](#default-build-commands-and-image-names)  | [Selecting Pipelines and Models at Build Time](#selecting-pipelines-and-models-at-build-time) | [Supported Base Images](#supported-base-images) |

-The Intel(R) DL Streamer Pipeline Server docker image is designed to be customized to support different base images, models, pipelines, and application requirements.
+The Intel(R) Deep Learning Streamer (Intel(R) DL Streamer) Pipeline Server docker image is designed to be customized to support different base images, models, pipelines, and application requirements.
 The following sections give an overview of the way the image is built as well as common customization patterns.